Antoine Bonfanti: Biography

-En 1946, he took correspondence lessons from the “Conservatoire des Arts et Métiers”; and thanks to his cousin, Mathieu Bonfanti, he was chosen as boomer-trainee on “ La belle et la bête” by Jean Cocteau, at the “Studios de St Maurice” where, in the following time, he learns all the roles, all the trades of sound.

-In 1948, he started to work at “ Radiodiffusion française” (which become RTF en 1949 and ORTF in 1964) where he learns “ à faire ce qu’il ne faut pas faire” (what not to do).

-Ardent militant, he fights against the American politics which refuses to accept quotas; but with the “Accords Blum-Byrnes”, Léon Blum sacrifices French cinema, in order “ to put France back on the right track” with the Plan Marshall accepted, and announced in June 1947.
+In 1946, he took correspondence lessons from the "Conservatoire des Arts et Métiers"; and thanks to his cousin, Mathieu Bonfanti, he was chosen as boomer-trainee on " La belle et la bête" by Jean Cocteau, at the "Studios de St Maurice" where, in the following time, he learns all the roles, all the trades of sound.
+In 1948, he started to work at " Radiodiffusion française" (which become RTF en 1949 and ORTF in 1964) where he learns " à faire ce qu'il ne faut pas faire" (what not to do).
+Ardent militant, he fights against the American politics which refuses to accept quotas; but with the "Accords Blum-Byrnes", Léon Blum sacrifices French cinema, in order " to put France back on the right track" with the Plan Marshall accepted, and announced in June 1947.